Robo3D/User-Manuals/docs/source/web-interface/index.rst

 Robo Web Dashboard
 =================================================

 Here we will explain what dashboard is and what features it has.
+Also put a link to the dashboard quick start guide

 There will be a graphic explaining what octoprint does and call out features: